Heights of Kudla-Rapoport divisors and derivatives of L-functions

-In contrast, here we work with a canonical toroidal compactification of $X_\Gamma$, which we now describe, see also \cite[Chapter 1.1.5]{Hof} and \cite[Section 3.3]{Ho3}.
+with the Baily-Borel topology and complex structure.
+The boundary points of this compactification are usually singular.
+In contrast, here we work with a canonical toroidal compactification of $X_\Gamma$, which we now describe; see also \cite[Chapter 1.1.5]{Hof} and \cite[Section 3.3]{Ho3}.
 It can be viewed as a resolution of the singularities at the boundary points of the Baily-Borel compactification.

 Let $I\in \Iso(V)$ be a one-dimensional isotropic subspace.
-Let $\ell\in I$ be a generator, and let $\tilde\ell\in V$ be isotropic such that $\langle \ell,\tilde\ell\rangle=1$.
+Let $\ell\in I$ be a generator, and let $\widetilde\ell\in V$ be isotropic such that $\langle \ell,\widetilde\ell\rangle=1$.
 For $\eps>0$ we put

-In the coordinates of $\calH_{\ell,\tilde\ell}$ we have
+In the coordinates of $\calH_{\ell,\widetilde\ell}$ we have

 The stabilizer $\Uni(V)_\ell$ of $\ell$ acts on this subset.
 Let $\Gamma_\ell=\Gamma\cap\Uni(V)_\ell$.
 If $\eps $ is sufficiently small, then

 is an open immersion.
 The center of $\Uni(V)_\ell$ is given by the subgroup of translations $T_a$ for $a\in \Q$, where